DP-CDA: An Algorithm for Enhanced Privacy Preservation in Dataset Synthesis Through Randomized Mixing: Related Works

 In the past few years, several methods have been proposed for differentially private data publishing algorithms using mixtures.
-Karakus et al. demonstrated that a simple linear model can be trained with noiseless mixtures~\cite{karakus2017straggler}.
+Karakus et al. illustrated that it is possible to effectively train a straightforward linear model by utilizing mixtures that are free from noise~\cite{karakus2017straggler}.
 The exploration of learning nonlinear models with mixtures has also been addressed in previous studies~\cite{tokozume2017learning, tokozume2018between, zhang2018mixup, inoue2018data, lee2018sgd}.
 For instance, Tokozune et al. demonstrated that sound recognition models can be trained using mixtures of audio signals~\cite{tokozume2017learning}.
-Similarly, other studies have indicated that it is feasible to train an image classification model using image mixtures~\cite{tokozume2018between, zhang2018mixup, inoue2018data}.
-However, these studies primarily focused on noiseless mixtures involving only two or three data points.
-Note that, Lee et al. eventually proved that it is possible to train deep neural networks with a high order of mixture while incorporating added noise to enhance privacy~\cite{lee2019synthesizing}.
+Similarly, other studies have indicated that it is possible to train an image classification model using image mixtures~\cite{tokozume2018between, zhang2018mixup, inoue2018data}.
+However, these studies primarily focused on noiseless mixtures involving only two or three data points, whereas Lee et al. demonstrated how to train deep neural networks with a high order of mixture, incorporating added noise to enhance privacy~\cite{lee2019synthesizing}.

-Recently, data publishing algorithms have been automated by incorporating a deep learning framework ~\cite{kumar2024differential}.
-The integration of a generative adversarial network for producing differentially private datasets has gained much popularity ~\cite{cao2021don}, ~\cite{xu2019ganobfuscator}.
-Although GAN-generated synthetic images offer differential privacy (DP) guarantees and maintain the utility of the original private images, they often appear visually similar to those private images.
-This similarity poses a challenge in fulfilling a key privacy requirement, which is the need for visual dissimilarity.
-Furthermore, training a GAN can be difficult due to several issues, including vanishing gradients, mode collapse, training instability, and convergence failures.
-In this work, we consider the problem of releasing synthetic data for training an image classification model, while ensuring $(\epsilon, \delta)$-differential Privacy (DP) guarantees and providing utility close to that of conventional DP training.
-We note that the synthetic data generating mechanism is computationally simple, and can be adapted for high-dimensional data.
+Recently, Zhang et al. introduced a differentially-private data synthesis algorithm with correlation based on latent factor models, which proves to be efficient for mixed-type data~\cite{zhang2024differentially}.
+Additionally, data publishing algorithms have been automated by incorporating a deep learning framework~\cite{kumar2024differential}.
+More specifically, the integration of GAN for producing differentially private datasets has gained much popularity~\cite{cao2021don, xu2019ganobfuscator}.
+Although GAN-generated synthetic images offer DP guarantees and maintain the utility of the original private images, they often appear visually similar to those private images.
+This similarity poses a challenge in fulfilling a key privacy requirement -- visual dissimilarity.
+Furthermore, training a GAN can be difficult due to vanishing gradients, mode collapse, training instability, and convergence failures.